 Currently, the US does not have federal regulatory standards for testing car seats for side-impact protection.
 In lieu of a federally regulated side impact testing standard, Britax has created a testing regime that simulates side impact crashes based on European test methods.
 Britax car seats are evaluated on how well they contain the head and minimize head, chest and pelvis acceleration.

 Vibration Testing evaluates vibrations being transferred to the occupant through the car seat.
 The goal is to create a car seat that is just as comfortable as a vehicle seat for adults and minimize the amount of vibrations that are transferred through the seat belt system.

 Pendulum Testing is used to evaluate performance of individual components and as a quality inspection tool.
 The energy to which components are subjected during a pendulum test is correlated to the energy that the subject receives on a simulated crash sled test.

 At Britax we realize the importance of each component of the seat and how they contribute to the protection that the seat provides for your child.
 In order to ensure that each component maintains its structural integrity throughout the life of your child seat we invest more than 150 hours testing individual components on each product.
 Tests conducted include:

 Britax employs caregivers throughout the US to test products in real-life situations.
 The majority of market research is completed during the design process.
-We also feel it is very important to continue post production market research in order to gauge how the product is received and learn more about the areas in which we can improve.
+We then continue postproduction market research in order to gauge how the product is received and learn more about the areas in which we can improve.